sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

 **After having completed this chapter you will be able to:**

 * Create rules with multiple inputs and outputs
-* Render your code shorter and more general by using placeholders and wildcards
+* Make the code shorter and more general by using placeholders and wildcards
-* Optimise the memory usage of your workflow and checking its performances
+* Optimise the memory usage of a workflow and checking its performances
-* Visualise your workflow DAG
+* Visualise a workflow DAG

 ## Data origin

 <!-- AT.
 Check the number of samples after computation tests -->
-The data you will use during the exercises was produced [in this work](https://pubmed.ncbi.nlm.nih.gov/31654410/).
+The data we will use during the exercises was produced [in this work](https://pubmed.ncbi.nlm.nih.gov/31654410/).
 Briefly, the team studied the transcriptional response of a strain of baker's yeast, [_Saccharomyces cerevisiae_](https://en.wikipedia.org/wiki/Saccharomyces_cerevisiae), facing environments with different amount of CO<sub>2</sub>.
 To this end, they performed **150 bp paired-end** sequencing of mRNA-enriched samples.
 Detailed information on all the samples are available [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA550078), but just know that for the purpose of the course, we selected **6 samples** (**3 replicates per condition**, **low** and **high** CO<sub>2</sub>) and **down-sampled** them to **1 million read-pairs each** to reduce computation times.

 ## Exercises

 One of the aims of today's course is to develop a basic, yet efficient, workflow to analyse RNAseq data.
 This workflow takes reads coming from RNA sequencing as inputs and outputs a list of genes that are differentially expressed between two conditions.
 The files containing the reads are in [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) and the output will be a tab-separated file containing a list of genes with expression changes, results of statistical tests...

-In this series of exercises, you will create the 'backbone' of the workflow, _i.e._ the rules that are the most computationally expensive, namely:
+In this series of exercises, we will create the 'backbone' of the workflow, _i.e._ the rules that are the most computationally expensive, namely:

 * A rule to trim poor-quality reads
 * A rule to map the trimmed reads on a reference genome